CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-Auth-Enums" />Enums

 #### <a name"Carbon-Auth-Method />Carbon.Auth.Method
-> Enum with for the methods of authentication supported
+> Enum with the methods of authentication supported by CarbonLDP.

 | Name | Description |
 | --- | --- |